ajuanijustus/music-gen-hitl-rl/README.md

-# Music Generation using Human-In-The-Loop Reinforcement Leanring
+# Music Generation using Human-In-The-Loop Reinforcement Learning

 This repository contains the code base for my MSc Comp Sci dissertation that uses HITL RL to generate music.